 6) Stuffed Cabbage Rolls

-Stuffed cabbage rolls will take a good deal of time to make, but you’ll enjoy the leftovers.
-Soak the leaves so they become flexible, then wrap them around a filling of meat and rice (or for a vegetarian version, mushrooms and rice).
-You can bake them, or simmer them in the tomato sauce until everything is tender and melded together.
-You can make a big batch without worry since they keep well when frozen.
+These are a bit of a time investment, but worth it for the leftovers.
+Start by soaking the cabbage leaves so they become pliable, and wrap them around a filling consisting of meat and rice, or for something vegetarian use mushrooms and rice.
+From here, you can bake the filled leaves or simmer them in some tomato sauce to help everything cook down.
+You can also make a huge batch and freeze the leftovers, as they keep well in the freezer.

 7) Hearty Cabbage Soup

-A good cabbage soup should feel like a meal and not a punishment.
-Create a solid foundation using (onion, garlic, celery, and carrots) Then throw in some beans or sausage, cabbage, and tomatoes.
-Allow the broth to become savory and the cabbage to become tender but not mushy.
-Complete it with some herbs and a squeeze of lemon to brighten the dish.
+A good cabbage soup is meant to be a meal, not a punishment.
+Start by building a good base with (onion, garlic, celery, and carrots).
+Then add in some beans or sausage, cabbage and tomatoes.
+Let the broth get savory and the cabbage tender and not mushy.
+Finish with some herbs and a squeeze of lemon to brighten it up.

 9) Japanese Cabbage Pancake

-Using a mound of shredded cabbage is great to make okonomiyaki.
-The batter consists of flour, egg, and a little bit of liquid, then you fold in the cabbage and cook it like a thick pancake.
-Traditionally, it is topped with okonomiyaki sauce and Japanese mayo, and if you have them, bonito flakes.
-You can add shrimp or pork belly, or keep it vegetarian and stick with scallions.
+A pile of shredded cabbage works well for okonomiyaki.
+The batter is made of flour, egg, and a splash of liquid.
+Then, fold in the cabbage and cook it like a thick pancake.
+Traditionally, it is garnished with okonomiyaki sauce and Japanese mayo and if available, bonito flakes.
+Shrimp and pork belly can also be added, or you can keep it vegetarian with just scallions.

 10) Stir-Fried Cabbage